Is Breakfast really necessary?

 Taking a closer look at the research, the results of one particular 1992 study confusingly showed that those who habitually skipped breakfast tended to achieve more weight loss when they ate breakfast but also, those who habitually ate breakfast also did better when they skipped breakfast as part of the trial.
-In other words, both groups had to make substantial changes to their eating habits and both these groups in fact were the ones that lost most weight.
-The media however, only cited the results that eating breakfast led to weight loss, even though this was not the conclusion that was reached.
+In other words, both groups had to make substantial changes to their eating habits and both these groups, in fact, were the ones that lost the most weight.
+The media, however, only cited the results that eating breakfast led to weight loss, even though this was not the conclusion that was reached.

 Does skipping breakfast actually make you eat more later in the day?

-This popular belief has been engrained into our thinking ever since, despite more recent studies concluding that skipping meals did not necessarily encourage over eating later in the day and can in fact be an effective way to reducing calorie intake for some.
+This popular belief has been ingrained into our thinking ever since, despite more recent studies concluding that skipping meals did not necessarily encourage overeating later in the day and can, in fact, be an effective way to reducing calorie intake for some.